open-metadata/OpenMetadata/overview/run-openmetadata-with-prefect.md

 # OpenMetadata & Prefect

-Using [Prefect](https://prefect.io/) and [OpenMetadata](https://open-metadata.org/) together will help you build and maintain a **data platform you can trust**.

-Prefect allows you to orchestrate your data workflows and provides visibility into the health of your **workflow execution** and **workflow lineage**.
-With OpenMetadata integration, you can enrich your orchestration system with metadata about data lineage, data catalog, data quality and governance, giving you a single pane of glass about the health of your system.

-## Why should you use Prefect for metadata ingestion?

-The challenge with the metadata ingestion is to ensure that this process can be **automated** and can run **reliably**, either on a regular interval, or ad-hoc.
-This is where [Prefect](http://prefect.io/) can help.

-[Prefect 2.0](https://www.prefect.io/blog/introducing-prefect-2-0/) is a general-purpose workflow orchestration platform allowing you to build, run, schedule, and operationalize your data pipelines at scale.
-It supports both [batch and streaming workflows](https://discourse.prefect.io/t/how-to-use-prefect-2-0-for-streaming-and-event-driven-use-cases/1000) and provides an excellent developer experience allowing you to run your flows locally and seamlessly move to production and to Cloud when you’re ready.
-In Prefect, Python is the API - you no longer need DAGs and can write *just* Python - your code can finally breathe.

-Among [many other features](https://www.prefect.io/opensource/v2/), Prefect 2.0 natively supports:

-- dynamic runtime-discoverable and modular workflows,
-- passing data between tasks,
-- running your workflows on [various execution platforms](https://orion-docs.prefect.io/concepts/flow-runners/) (on-prem, cloud, Docker, Kubernetes) while maintaining privacy via a [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/),
-- easily switching between development and production environments thanks to [Settings and Profiles](https://orion-docs.prefect.io/concepts/settings/),
-- scaling out for parallel and concurrent execution with [async, Dask, and Ray](https://orion-docs.prefect.io/concepts/task-runners/),
-- various integrations, cleanly separated into individual repositories and Python packages, through [Prefect Collections](https://orion-docs.prefect.io/collections/overview/) - such as `prefect-openmetadata`!

----

 ## Requirements (OSX and Linux)

 Please ensure your host system meets the requirements listed below.
 Then continue to the Procedure for installing OpenMetadata.